Father Guido Sarducci: Vatican visit

 In 1981 Novello made newspaper headlines when he visited Vatican City wearing the Father Guido Sarducci costume to do a photo shoot for Time magazine.
-After taking pictures in an area where photography was prohibited, he and his photographer, Paul Solomon, were arrested by the Swiss Guards and Novello was charged with "impersonating a priest".
+After taking pictures in an area where photography was prohibited, he and his photographer, Paul Solomon, were arrested by the Papal Swiss Guards and Novello was charged with "impersonating a priest".
 Although the guards attempted to confiscate the film from the shoot, Solomon managed to hand them the wrong film.
 The charges were later dropped.
 In the early 1980s, Novello was featured in advertisements promoting candidates for the priesthood.
 He listed one advantage of being a priest as getting first pick at the annual parish garage sale.

 Other media appearances

 During the 1980s and 1990s Sarducci appeared on other television shows, including Fridays, Late Night with David Letterman, The Tonight Show Starring Johnny Carson, Married... with Children, Unhappily Ever After, Blossom, It's Garry Shandling's Show, the Tales of the City miniseries, and Square Pegs.
 In 1980, Sarducci appeared in Gilda Live, a film and an album recording based on Gilda Radner's successful one-woman show that had been playing on Broadway.
 In 1983, he appeared in a music video for the Rodney Dangerfield song "Rappin' Rodney", where he gave Rodney his last rites on death row, and helped himself to Rodney's french fries from his last meal.
 In 1984, he appeared in a music video for the Jefferson Starship song "No Way Out".
 In 1995, he appeared as a priest trying to perform an exorcism in the movie Casper.
 The same movie featured a cameo by his fellow SNL alumnus Dan Aykroyd as the Ghostbuster Ray Stantz.
+In episode 11 of season four of Archer, “Papal Chase”, Archer goes undercover at the Vatican, dressed exactly like Guido Sarducci.